prasadposture/prasadposture/README.md

  The two years data analytics course included topics like statistics, probability, databases, machine learning algorithms, and introductory artificial intelligence.
 I enjoy playing with data, I like to generate insights from it and to make predictive models.
  I am a quick learner and I like to learn new technologies.
-My aim is to be in the field of data-driven astronomy where I can use my knowledge of astronomy, data science, and mathematics for space research.
+I'm currently persuing masters in astronomy in IIT Indore and my aim is to be in the field of data-driven astronomy where I can use my knowledge of astronomy, data science, and mathematics for space research.
 <br>
 <h2> Skills </h2>
 <b>Tech Skills :</b> Python, R, SQL, Tableau<br>